neurodata/blog.neurodata.io/_posts/2019-11-21-new-method.md

 1. **Write down the problem you are trying to solve** Using as formal notation as possible, write down the goal of your method.
 Is it a classification problem?
 Are there any particular constraints?
 Which of [these things](https://bitsandbrains.io/2018/09/24/modeling-desiderata.html) do you particularly care about, and how much, and what constraints do you have.
 I particularly like the example provided in my [signal subgraph paper](https://dl.acm.org/citation.cfm?id=2498823).

 1. **Identify Reference Methods** Identify the current state-of-the-art (SoA) methods for solving this problem.
 Make a list of references (up to five articles) describing SoA, and highlight those for which you can identify reference implementations.
-For python users, often worth comparing with everything in [sklearn](https://scikit-learn.org/stable/).
+For python users, compare to at least  one relevant algorithm in [sklearn](https://scikit-learn.org/stable/), and probably a few others (sklearn only includes algorithms that are at least three years old, so it never has the most up-to-date algorithms).
 For R users, search through the [CRAN Task Views](https://cran.r-project.org/web/views/).

 1. **Identify Benchmark Settings**
 The previous SoA must have run their code on some datasets, including both simulated and real.
 Identify those settings.
 We will be comparing our algorithm's performance on those settings, so as to not be cherry-picking settings.
 Also consider a few (like one or two) very simple real datasets, such as [sklearn's toy datasets](https://scikit-learn.org/stable/datasets/index.html#toy-datasets).